write-you-a-scheme-v2/scheme/docs/03_evaluation.md

 * **define**    Binds an evaluated `LispVal` to an `Atom`.
 * **write**    Takes its argument, un-evaluated, and returns a `String` whose value is the result of running `showVal`.
 * **if**    Evaluates its first form, if true, evaluates second, else, evaluates the third.
 The same as every other language!
-* **let**    Let takes a list of alternating atoms and S-Expressions and an S-Expression, which is a body expression.
-The first argument of alternating values and S-Expressions is bound to a local environment which the body is evaluated in.
+* **let**    Let takes a list of alternating atoms and S-Expressions and another S-Expression, which is a body expression.
+The first argument of alternating values and S-Expressions is bound to a local environment which body can access when evaluated.
 No order of evaluation on the first argument can be assumed, thus variables to be bound cannot appear in the S-Expression bound to another variable.
 * **lambda**    This is how we will create anonymous functions.
 Thinking back to our `LispVal`, recall the data constructor, `Lambda IFunc EnvCtx` where essentially `IFunc :: LispVal -> Eval LispVal`.
 Two arguments are accepted, a list of atomic values to serves as the function parameters, and a body-expression, which can be evaluated in an environment with the incoming arguments bound to the parameters from the first argument.
-The `EnvCtx`, and thus lexical scope, can be stored be getting the local environment via the `reader` monad function, `ask`.
+The `EnvCtx`, and thus the lexical scope, which can store the local environment via the `reader` monad function, `ask`.
 Lambda is really powerful, so incredibly powerful, that we could use it with `Atom` to implement everything else.
 It's a neat idea called [Lambda Calculus](http://dev.stephendiehl.com/fun/lambda_calculus.html)!

 These will be known as our "Special Forms", different from functions defined in the primitive environment or standard library, as they are implemented via pattern matching on the argument (`LispVal`) of the `eval` function.
-All other functions will either be primitives or from the standard library, and have their argument evaluated before being passed into the function.
+All other Scheme functions will either be primitives or from the standard library, and have their argument evaluated before being passed into the function.
 Therefore, special forms will require non-standard evaluation of their arguments, sometimes having arguments not evaluated, or evaluated under special conditions.
 This difference is what determines what must be implemented as an `eval` pattern match, and what can be done elsewhere.

 ## Eval Function: implementation
 ```Haskell
 eval :: LispVal -> Eval LispVal
 ```
 The eval function is the heart of our interpreter, and must be able to pattern match every possible valid syntax, as well as the special forms.
 This is a pretty tall order, so we are going to approach this by going through the eval function piece by piece along with the helper functions needed to run that code.
-It's a little disjoint, but the simplest way to explain exactly how we are going to implement the syntax and semantics of Scheme in Haskell.
+It's a little disjointed, but the simplest way to explain exactly how to implement the syntax and semantics of Scheme in Haskell.
 As always, to see it all together, see [Eval.hs](https://github.com/write-you-a-scheme-v2/scheme/tree/master/src/Eval.hs).
 As we go through the code you will see some `throw`, which are covered in the next chapter, for now, recognize that `throw $ LispExceptionConstructor "message-1"` returns `Eval LispVal`.

 #### quote
 ```Haskell
 eval (List [Atom "quote", val]) = return val
 ```
-Quote return un-evaluated value, pretty basic, but it helps to start out simple, and grow more complex!
+Quote returns an un-evaluated value, pretty basic, but it helps to start out simple!

 #### autoquote
 ```Haskell